rbw/pysnow/docs/index.rst

 pysnow
 ======

-Python library for the ServiceNow REST API focused on ease of use and elegant syntax.
+Python library for the ServiceNow REST API

-The REST API is active by default in all instances, starting with the Eureka release.